viniroger/pythondesign/README.md

 # Python Design Pattern
-Example of python design pattern
+Simple example of python design pattern

 See more at https://www.monolitonimbus.com.br/padroes-de-design-e-estilo-em-python